 It has been a month since I have turned up Down Under and it is time now for me to rant a little.

-The ExxonMobil depression has worn off by now primarily because I am still attending interviews.
+The depression from my recent job-rejection has worn off by now primarily because I am still attending interviews.
 However after the two this week, I have no more permanent job interviews lined up and this is worrisome.
 To divert my attention from anxiety, I have stepped up temporary and casual job-application (I applied for 9 yesterday – mainly office administrative jobs).
 It is tough that you need previous experience even for casual jobs and agencies have told me that it is harder for a non-Australian to enter the Aussie workforce as locals tend to put specific Aussie experience in too high a regard.
 A consolation however is that once one gets a job, it is very much easier to get another one.

 So apparently I just need to get my foot in the club door it seems…